AviatrixSystems/Docs/HowTos/tgw_plan.rst

 |transit_complete|

 After you finish Step 4, 5 and 6, your hybrid connection setup is complete.
-In the above example, if you have any attached Spoke VPCs attached to the prod_domain, EC2 instances should be able to communicate with on-prem.
+In the above example, if you have any Spoke VPCs attached to the prod_domain, EC2 instances should be able to communicate with on-prem.
 (Make sure instance security groups and any on-prem firewalls are configured properly.)

 ------------------------------------------------------------------------------------------------

-This section are all delete functions.
+This section consists of delete functions.

 7. (Optional) Detach Aviatrix Transit GW from TGW
 ----------------------------------------------------